nehapandey-dev/Project7/README.md

 # Project 7
 Hello there it's Neha Pandey.

-### Project 7 is about product home page.

 ## Challenges

 After completed all 6 projects, this project was quite interesting for me.
-Given below three challanges were for me :
+I learnt lots of things like:
-- use of zindex in css for overlap two images
+- zindex in css for overlap two images
+- hover effect to change color of navigation menu
-- plus circle by using border radius
+- created plus circle by using border radius
 - created circle of three differnt colors
+- display inline and flex properties

 ### Time Taken to complete this project